Ancient Celtic women: Duration and extent of Celtic culture

-Women in Celtic society
+Evidence

 References to Celtic women are rare and, with the exception of medieval source material from Brittany and the British Isles, derived from the writings of the Celts' Greek and Roman neighbours.
 In addition, the overwhelming majority of these sources come from the first century BC and the first century AD.
 The main problem, however, is the fact that the term Celtic spans such an enormous area, from Ireland to Anatolia; there is no reason to expect that the position of women was the same over this whole area.
 Source material must, therefore, be clarified by archaeological evidence, which, however, can only answer certain kinds of questions.